DaMrNelson/xrb/README.md

 - Connect with no auth
 - Create and map a window with a pixmap and graphics context
 - Subscribe to events
-- Get events and errors from the X Server (no replies yet)
+- Get events, errors, and two replies from the X Server
+    - Temporarily ignore messages from the X Server until you get an error/reply with your sequence number (stores messages for later usage)

 # How Does It Work?
 - Connection is all async